whoward/docs/markdown/tutorials/ruby.md

 ### Simple Ruby Selenium Test Locally

 Let's start by running a test on our local machine first.
-In the text editor of your choice copy the piece of code below.
+In the text editor of your choice copy the piece of code below into a file called `test.rb`.
 (Comments are optional, however they provide good reading to get reference to what the test is doing)

 ```ruby
 # Importing the relevant classes to run our simple selenium test